-During this time, kosher wines should be served, and I’ve found four wines to try during your gatherings.
+During this time, only kosher wines should be served.
+I’ve found four wines to try during your gatherings.

 Kosher is the Yiddish word for “fit” or “proper.”
 In order for a wine to be deemed kosher, must adhere to a few standards:

 - it must be made under the supervision of a rabbi.